Arkiev D’Souza

 Sara Motamen

 Sara completed her PhD at Griffith Institute for Drug Discovery, Griffith University in 2020 followed by postdoctoral work at QIMR Berghofer Medical Research Institute.
 Her research focused on developing anti-tuberculosis and anti-viral drugs.
-She has joined the Australian Characterisation Commons at Scale (ACCS) project to help thousands of researchers find and access digital characterisation resources, including online environments, computing facilities, data, training, and events.

 Sarah Flaim